gio0oO/EGL314_Team-F_Project-Repository/MVP/GameFiles/Game Codes/README.md

   - Paired with `marker_2.py`
   - This sequence focuses the spotlight on the targets.

+### reaper.py

+The `reaper.py` file handles all the OSC communications between the Raspberry Pi, Reaper, and GrandMA.
+This integration is crucial for coordinating audio and lighting effects in sync with the game events.

 For detailed setup guides and code explanations, refer to the links above.
 If you have any questions or need further assistance, feel free to reach out.

 Happy coding!